dylan-lang/opendylan/documentation/library-reference/source/common-dylan/machine-words.rst

 .. code-block:: dylan

-    (quotient * divisor + remainder = dividend)
+     quotient * divisor + remainder = dividend

 When the division is inexact (in other words, when the remainder is not zero), the kind of rounding depends on the operation:

 - :func:`d%floor/` The quotient is rounded toward negative infinity.

 - :func:`d%ceiling/` The quotient is rounded toward positive infinity.

 - :func:`d%round/` The quotient is rounded toward the nearest integer.
 If the mathematical quotient is exactly halfway between two integers then the resulting quotient is rounded to the nearest even integer.

-- :func:`d%truncate/` The quotient is rounded
+- :func:`d%truncate/` The quotient is rounded toward zero.

-  toward zero.
-- :func:`d%divide` If both operands are
-  non-negative, then the quotient is rounded toward zero.
+- :func:`d%divide` If both operands are non-negative, then the quotient is rounded toward zero.
 If either operand is negative, then the direction of rounding is unspecified, as is the sign of the remainder.

 For all of these functions, an error is signaled if the value of the divisor is zero or if the correct value for the quotient exceeds the machine word range.

 Unsigned single word operations
 -------------------------------

-For all of the following functions, all arguments that are specified as being specialized to ``<machine-word>`` accept an instance of ``<abstract-integer>``, which is then coerced to a ``<machine-word>`` before performing the operation.
+For all of the following functions, all arguments that are specified as being specialized to :class:`<machine-word>` accept an instance of :class:`<abstract-integer>`, which is then coerced to a :class:`<machine-word>` before performing the operation.

 .. function:: u%+